-Undocumented immigrants, also sometimes referred to as illegal aliens, make up approximately 3.5% of the U.S. workforce.
+Undocumented immigrants, also sometimes referred to as undocumented workers or illegal aliens, make up approximately 3.5% of the U.S. workforce.
 In the Commonwealth of Pennsylvania, undocumented immigrants make up an estimated 10% of the workforce.
 Every year hundreds of undocumented workers suffer a work-related injury in Pennsylvania.
-Can undocumented workers receive workers’ compensation in PA?
+Can undocumented workers receive workers’ compensation in Pennsylvania?
 It depends.

 Immigration Reform & Control Act

 The Immigration Reform and Control Act (IRCA) is a federal law which requires employers to verify their employee’s eligibility to work in the U.S. Under federal law, it is illegal for undocumented immigrants to work in the U.S. Employers that violate IRCA can be heavily sanctioned.
 Employers can face up to $10,000 in sanctions for each unauthorized employee.